SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 ```
 SpPresenter << #WindowExamplePresenter
-	slots: { #button1 . #button2 };
+	slots: { #minusButton . #plusButton };
-	package: 'CodeOfSpec20Book''
+	package: 'CodeOfSpec20Book'
 ```

 ```
 WindowExamplePresenter >> initializePresenters

-	button1 := self newButton.
+	plusButton := self newButton.
-	button2 := self newButton.
+	minusButton := self newButton.
-	button1 label: '+'.
+	plusButton label: '+'.
-	button2 label: '-'
+	minusButton label: '-'
 ```

 ```
 WindowExamplePresenter >> defaultLayout

 	^ SpBoxLayout newLeftToRight
-		add: #button1;
+		add: #plusButton;
-		add: #button2;
+		add: #minusButton;
 		yourself
 ```

 ### Opening a window or a dialog box

-A user interface can be opened as a normal window or opened as a dialog box, i.e. without decoration and with _Ok_ and _Cancel_ buttons.
+A user interface can be opened as a normal window or opened as a dialog box, i.e. without decoration and with 'Ok' and 'Cancel' buttons.
 We will show how this is done, including the configuration options specific to dialog boxes.
 See also Section *@sec_win_size_decoration@* for more information about window decoration.

-### Opening a window
+#### Opening a window

-As we have shown in previous chapters, to open a user interface you need to instantiate the `SpPresenter` for that interface and send the `open` message to the instance.
+As we have shown in previous chapters, to open a user interface you have to instantiate the `SpPresenter` for that interface and send the `open` message to the instance.
 That results in the creation of an instance of `SpWindowPresenter` which points to the window containing the user interface, and showing it in a window on the screen.

 We have also seen the `openWithLayout:` method that takes a layout (instance of SpLayout subclasses) as an argument.
 Instead of using the default layout, the opened UI will use the layout passed as an argument.

-For example, below we show the two ways we can open a window for our `WindowExamplePresenter`.
-It will open two identical windows as shown in *@windowExample1@*.
+Below we show the two ways we can open a window for our `WindowExamplePresenter`.
+The code snippet opens two identical windows as shown in *@windowExample1@*.

 ```
 | presenter |